The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Introduction

 \section{Introduction}

-Recent progress in generative modeling and natural language processing has made it easy to create and manipulate images in a photorealistic manner.
-For instance, DALL·E~2~\cite{ramesh2022dalle2} or Stable Diffusion~\cite{rombach2022ldm} generate images from text, which are often indistinguishable from real artworks.
-They have given birth to many image edition tools like ControlNet~\cite{zhang2023adding}, Instruct-Pix2Pix~\cite{brooks2022instructpix2pix}, and others~\cite{couairon2022diffedit, gal2022image, ruiz2022dreambooth}.
-They are establishing themselves as creative tools for artists, designers, and the general public.
+Recent progress in generative modeling and natural language processing enable easy creation and manipulation of photo-realistic images, such as with DALL·E~2~\cite{ramesh2022dalle2} or Stable Diffusion~\cite{rombach2022ldm}.
+They have given birth to many image edition tools like ControlNet~\cite{zhang2023adding}, Instruct-Pix2Pix~\cite{brooks2022instructpix2pix}, and others~\cite{couairon2022diffedit, gal2022image, ruiz2022dreambooth}, that are establishing themselves as creative tools for artists, designers, and the general public.

-While this is a great step forward for generative AI, it raises new ethical concerns.
-Indeed, their sophistication is such that it will soon be impossible to distinguish AI generations from real pictures.
-For example, a generated picture recently won an art competition~\cite{gault2022vice}.
+While this is a great step forward for generative AI, it also renews concerns about undermining confidence in the authenticity or veracity of photo-realistic images.
+Indeed, methods to convincingly augment photo-realistic images have existed for a while, but generative AI significantly lowers the barriers to convincing synthetic image generation and edition (\eg a generated picture recently won an art competition~\cite{gault2022vice}).
 Not being able to identify that images are generated by AI makes it difficult to remove them from certain platforms and to ensure their compliance with ethical standards.
-The lack of traceability also opens the door to new threats such as deep fakes, impersonation or copyright usurpation~\cite{brundage2018malicious, denton2021ethical}.
+It opens the doors to new risks like deep fakes, impersonation or copyright usurpation~\cite{brundage2018malicious, denton2021ethical}.

 A baseline solution to identify generated images is forensics, \ie~passive methods to detect generated/manipulated images.
 On the other hand, existing watermarking methods can be added on top of image generation.
 They are based on the idea of invisibly embedding a secret message into the image, which can then be extracted and used to identify the image.
 This has several drawbacks.
 If the model leaks or is open-sourced, the post-generation watermarking is easy to remove.
 The open source Stable Diffusion~\cite{2022stablediffusion} is a case in point, since removing the watermark amounts to commenting out a single line in the source code.